MocioF/campi-moduli-italiani/readme.txt

 = 1.1.0 =
 * Modified email signature check: the form ID is determined directly from Flamingo data and is no longer entered in the body of the email
-* Insert links to reviews and support page on the plugins page
+* Insert links to reviews and support page on the plugin page
 * Modified "comuni attuali" database import routines, following modification in ISTAT files since June 2020
 * Modified remote file update detection system